Hi, Mamas! I’m Kristen,

 I’m supposed to really dislike Amanda, aren’t I?
 After all, she was Kevin’s first love, and she’s K’s birth mom.
 How can I compete with that?

-Truth is, I don’t have to!
+I don’t have to!
 I’m me.
 I’m Kevin’s second wife, and K’s super stepmom.
 It took us a little while to be comfortable with each other, but now Amanda and I are actually friends!
 I know it’s bizarre, but it didn’t happen overnight.
-It was a very natural transition from “So this is K’s mom.
+We went from “So this is K’s mom.
 She seems standoffish.
-I guess we shouldn’t talk” to “Oh, she must really be as nervous and uncomfortable as I am” to that one night when I had to pick K up when Kevin had military training and she was so sweet.
+I guess we shouldn’t talk” to “Oh, she must really be as nervous and uncomfortable as I am” to that one night when I had to pick K up when my husband Kevin had military training and she was so sweet.
 She knew that I had a fun night planned for K and told her how excited she was for her.
 We traded numbers and sent each other photos when she was with us, sharing all of the little moments you tend to miss when a child has to split households.

 You guys – I’m infuriated that it’s taboo for me to be friends with K’s biological mom!
 I want to be friends with Amanda; she’s awesome!